Before I start, this is going to be a long post.

 The weather was appalling.
 It began raining just after 12:30pm and didn’t stop.
 To top it all off, the wind really got up and driving home when it’s tipping it down and blowing a gale on a main road with not much street lighting is fun.
 NOT.

 Anyway, I got to The Villa just before 2pm when I wolfed down part of my lunch and began to set my stall up.
 It took me 30mins (just like last year), by then I needed to get back to my other job (After School Club assistant).
 I arrived at work between 3:15-3:30pm, thankful again for the traffic and traffic lights (including roadwork traffic lights) being in my favour.

-My colleague knew that I was attending the Gala Dinner and was OK with me to leave slightly earlier.
+My colleague knew that I was attending WINK’s Gala Dinner and was OK with me to leave slightly earlier.
 I got home, showered, dressed and by 6:45pm I once again made my way to The Villa.

 The Pavillion at The Villa is a beautiful building and it was set out wonderfully.
-The stalls looked amazing (I got plenty of compliments on the look of my stall, both Friday night and Saturday) under the purple light and one of the organiser’s husband played his guitar in the corner of the room, which gave a relaxed atmosphere.
+The stalls looked amazing (I got plenty of compliments on the look of my stall, both Friday night and Saturday) under the purple lights and one of the organiser’s husband played his guitar in the corner of the room, which gave a relaxed atmosphere.